-We help you connect transportation subsystems with technology that works for all users of public transportation, public roads, and services.
+Connect transportation subsystems with technology that works for all users of public transportation, public roads, and services.

 Road transport systems are evolving to meet the needs of a world on the move.
 From connected buses to self-driving cars, the transportation industry is harnessing the power of IP connectivity and the internet of things (IoT).
 Here's how.

 - Reduce congestion and energy use: Cities and urban regions around the world are facing increasing pressure on commuter systems, from highways to air and railway transit.
 Congestion is taking a toll on regional economic competitiveness, fuel use and the environment.
-The right network infrastructure solution lets you scale your resources to meet demand, with the agility to handle anything the rush hour can throw at you.
+The right network infrastructure lets you scale your resources to meet demand, with the agility to handle anything rush hour can throw at you.

 - Improve operational performance: New technologies can make daily operations faster and cheaper.
 For example, Power over Ethernet (PoE) simplifies device and sensor installation by eliminating the need for wiring in hard-to-reach places.
-Centralized provisioning and automated deployment help operational personnel to get set up and working fast.
+Centralized provisioning and automated deployment help operational personnel to get set up and working faster.